h8moss/led-matrix/README.md

 # Usage

-In order to make this thing, you gotta compile it first (I know, if I figure out how, maybe I'll add releases one day
+In order to use this thing, you gotta compile it first (I know, if I figure out how, maybe I'll add releases one day)

-To build this project you will need to have git, cmake and make installed on your system.
+To build this project you will need to have git, cmake and make installed on your raspberry pi.
+Said raspberry pi must also be set up with a led matrix

-To compile, in your raspberry pi connected to an led matrix run the following:
+To compile, on the raspberry pi run he following:

 (note, if you want help connecting the raspberry pi to an led matrix, I will make a tutorial at some point)